How to Audit Active Directory Group Membership Changes

 The Issues with Auditing AD Group Membership Changes Natively

-Native auditing has numerous downsides, especially when it comes to Active Directory and Group Policy.
-Multiple events are generated for a single change, such as adding a member to a group.
+Native auditing has significant limitations, especially when it comes to Active Directory and Group Policy.
+Multiple events are generated for a single change—for example, adding one member to a group can produce 2-3 separate log entries that must be correlated manually.

-Looking for a critical change in real-time is very difficult.
-It’s incredibly noisy, like searching for a needle in a haystack.
-It’s also very difficult to draw conclusions, as events lack context on their own.
+Looking for a critical change in real time is very difficult.
+The Security log generates thousands of events daily, making it challenging to identify relevant group membership changes without extensive filtering.
+It is also very difficult to draw conclusions, as events lack context on their own.
+You cannot see before and after values or understand the business impact of a change.
 In many cases, relying on native auditing when auditing AD group membership changes will not be enough to ensure the security and operability of Active Directory.

-Lepide Active Directory Auditor overcomes the limitations of Native Auditing with detailed, contextual, and intelligent Active Directory auditing.
+Lepide Change Reporter for Active Directory (Free Tool) overcomes the limitations of Native Auditing with detailed, contextual, and intelligent Active Directory auditing.

 Lepide displays a single event for every change made so that you get all the critical audit information you need in a single pane of glass.

-In the following image, you can see a “Group Modifications” report generated in Lepide’s Active Directory auditing solution.
+In the following image, you can see a “Group Modifications” report generated in solution.
 It shows all group membership changes made in a given period.
 It also shows you the answers to who, what, when, and where questions in a way that is simple to read and understand.

 Figure 7: Group Modifications Report